DigiLive/jQuery-Merge-for-php-diff/readme.md

 If not set or invalid a button will be generated.

 **debug** | _boolean_: false
-If true additional infos will be passed to the console.
+Set true to log the steps made while merging into the console.

 **pupupResult** | _boolean_: false
 If true a pop-up window with the new merged content will be presented after merge.